varnish/Varnish-Book/src/index.rst

 About the material
 ==================

-This book is part of Varnish Software's (http://www.varnish-software.com) official training material.
+This book is part of Varnish Software's (http://www.varnish-software.com) official training material for Varnish 4.
 The material is primarily written to be used in a classroom context.

 The training material evolves constantly.